ReunMedia/nanomanager/docs/development/README.md

 moon query projects` to list all projects and `bun moon project <project>` to list tasks for a specific project.

+## Git hooks

+Git hooks are not enabled by default.
+Run `bun moon sync hooks` to enable them.

 ## Package integration tests

 `tests/integration` directory contains manual tests for different methods of